imagej/imagej.github.io/pages/Scripting_basics.md

 article will introduce the basic concepts and is valid for all scripting languages.

-{% include info-box content="The examples are written in Groovy, but they are easy to adapt for any other scripting language ImageJ supports." %}
+{% capture includecontent %} The examples are written in Groovy, but they are easy to adapt for any other scripting language ImageJ supports.
+{% endcapture %}

+{% include info-box content=includecontent %}

 ## Get an image and perform an action